 - In what ways has the employee gone above and beyond their job description?

 Once you can answer these questions, you will be able to identify the positive ways the employee's work is affecting you, the team and the organization.
 Think about the benefits they bring to the call center and their colleagues carefully, and prepare a few positive examples you can point to while delivering praise.

 "Olivia, I'm glad to know that our team can rely on you in a time of crisis like this.
 It gives me peace of mind to know you are here and how much you care about the team and the call center as a whole."

-By following these five simple strategies on how to give positive employee feedback, you will have a more motivated and focused call center.
+By following these seven simple strategies on how to give quality feedback in your call center, you will have a more motivated and focused workforce.
 Your employees will experience greater job satisfaction, and as a result, your team will increase productivity and work together like a well-oiled machine, thus making the time to be more conscientious and regular with your feedback entirely worthwhile.